CIA memo: Oswald link 'totally unfounded'

 (CNN)The CIA concluded in the weeks after President John F. Kennedy's assassination that allegations that Lee Harvey Oswald worked for the agency were "totally unfounded."

-That revelation is contained in a 1975 CIA memorandum released Friday in the latest batch of JFK files.
-The memo describes a search of records held by multiple components of the CIA that was completed about a week and a half after the assassination.
+That revelation is contained in a 1975 CIA memorandum released Friday along with more than 670 documents totaling nearly 52,000 pages of JFK files, the latest batch of the documents to be made public.
+Late last month, President Donald Trump ordered agencies to review and release the remaining classified documents related to the assassination.

-The results of the checks, which were completed on December 4, 1963, showed that Oswald "never had any connection whatsoever with the agency," the memo reads.
+The CIA memorandum, written by an official named Paul Hartman, describes a review of records he began in the hours after Kennedy was assassinated.
+Hartman recounts spending about a week and a half searching records held by multiple components of the CIA for mention of their suspect, Oswald, and then notifying his supervisor of his findings.

+"I then sent a brief informal note ... specifying all the checks I had made and stating that the results showed that Lee Harvey OSWALD had never had any connection whatsoever with the Agency," Hartman wrote.
 "Eventually a statement to this effect was communicated to the Warren Commission."

-The document adds that the search of CIA records "produced no record or indication that any other US government agency had used him (Oswald) as a source or had considered him for recruitment."
+The search also found "no record or indication that any other US government agency had used him as a source or had considered him (Oswald) for recruitment," the memo reads.